 - Use ND Lens filters: You can slow your shutter speed down by using ND lens filters.
 This will render your video footage a more dynamic semblance.
-If you do not own a ND lens filter, tape a piece of exposed 35mm film over the front of your lens.
+If you do not own a ND lens filter, tape a piece of exposed 35mm drone film over the front of your lens.

 - Be innovative: You can go as high as you want but an ideal drone video footage is dynamic.
 If you have guts, you can surely fly through some objects or possible people (that will be too risky though) but you can set up a sideways shot as you fly across it such as a beach or a bunch of trees.

-2 – Adorn your video footage
+2 – Adorn your drone film footage

 You can definitely upload your captured drone video footage in its entirety to lie their along with millions of others till the end of times.
 But you can also adorn it a bit as well.
-Do not hesitate to carry out some post production stuff.
+Do not hesitate to carry out some post-production stuff.
 It can sometimes be more entertaining than the flying thing.
-It is the actual difference between a well-crafted exceptional piece of video footage and a low quality one captured by a rookie.
+It is the actual difference between a well-crafted exceptional piece of video footage and a low-quality one captured by a rookie.

 - Get it trimmed: Trim it till you get the right video length.
 Drone videos should not be more than a couple of minutes in length.
 A video of 30 seconds duration is quite all right as a matter of fact.
 Keep it short and crisp.
 Only show your most exciting moments and finish it right there.